Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs: Error Analysis and Results

 {

 }

-In the following image, we demonstrate the visualization of outputs produced by exact convolution and by \texttt{conv\_approx()} under different approximation thresholds.
+The following image demonstrates the visualization of the outputs produced by exact convolution and by \texttt{conv\_approx()} under different approximation thresholds.
 Even for relatively large thresholds, the visual features of the output remain largely indistinguishable.
 This is achieved while realizing a 62.76\% reduction in the number of multiplications relative to hard zero-skipping approaches and a 96.44\% reduction relative to exact convolution.

 {